SAP Negotiations • Vendor Management

 +

-Don't buy ad-hoc if you can help it — vendors love unplanned purchases because they have the upper hand.
-Anticipate expansions and bundle into planned negotiations.
-Example: "We'll likely need X licences for EWM next year — keep pricing consistent."
-Negotiate a "commit-and-phase" deal or pre-negotiate a framework: "Any additional S/4HANA users added in the next 2 years will receive the same % discount."
-Time expansion deals with SAP's fiscal calendar when possible — SAP is notably more flexible near Q4/Q1 end.
+Don't buy ad-hoc if you can avoid it.
+Unplanned purchases hand SAP the pricing power.
+Anticipate expansions and bundle them into planned negotiations.
+Negotiate a "commit-and-phase" deal or a pricing framework: "Any additional S/4HANA users added in the next two years will receive the same discount."
+Time expansion deals with SAP's fiscal calendar when possible — SAP is notably more flexible near Q4 and year-end.

 Renewal Negotiation Checklist